Skip to main content

 ❓ Frequently Asked Questions about Departures

-Do I really need to arrive 3 hours early for an international flight?
+Do you really need to arrive 3 hours early for an international flight?

-Are there enough places to charge electronic devices?
+Are there enough power outlets to charge your phone?

 Image